thinkst/opencanary/README.md

 This creates the path and file `/etc/opencanaryd/opencanary.conf`.
 You must now edit the config file to determine which services and logging options you want to enable.

+> [!WARNING]
+> The config file includes complex data, include Python objects for the logging configuration.
+The configuration is read while the process is running with root privileges.
+We recommend making the file root-owned and only writable by root.
+If regular users can write the file, it is possible to escalate privileges to root.

 ### Enabling protocol modules and alerting

 Configuration is performed via the JSON config file.
 Edit the file, and when happy save and exit.